belovedrey/belovedrey/README.md

 - 👩🏻‍🎓 I’m currently a student in a junior high
 - 📫 I have an instagram @dreamthemeteor_ thats where to reach me!
 - 🙆🏻‍♀️ She/her
-- ⚡ Did you know penguins lay eggs?
+- ⚡ Did you know that a day on Venus is longer than a year on Venus?